🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Sex: Set your limits

-When you tell your partner what you like, it's the perfect time to ask them what they like too.
-It's important to consider what they say and be clear about what you're willing to try and what you don't want to try.
-If your partner wants to do something that interests you, talk about the necessary conditions or decide what to do if you don't like it.
-Ultimately, don't be afraid to say no, but make sure you do it in a way that doesn't leave your partner feeling exposed or vulnerable.
+When you tell your partner what you like, it’s the perfect time to ask them what they like too.
+It’s important to take into account what they say and be clear about what you’re willing to try and what you don’t want to try.
+If your partner wants to do something that interests you, talk about the necessary conditions or decide what to do if you don’t like it.
+Ultimately, don’t be afraid to say no, but make sure you do it in a way that doesn’t leave your partner feeling exposed or vulnerable.

 Sex: Respect your partner’s limits